-When Derek Cooper joined HealthMyne earlier this year, three themes that had defined his career thus far converged: a relentless focus on customer service, a passion for making better use of imaging data, and a strong commitment to driving precision health forward, especially in the oncology space.
+When Derek Cooper joined HealthMyne earlier this year, the three themes that had defined his career thus far converged: a relentless focus on customer service, a passion for making better use of imaging data and a strong commitment to driving precision health forward, especially in the oncology space.

 Cooper joined HealthMyne in April as Vice President of Customer Success, following 12 years of experience with industry leaders Philips Healthcare and Roche Diagnostics.

 “I’ve been around customer service pretty much my entire career,” he says.
 “My bigger goal is to do what I can to help make the company successful, and first-class service is essential to that.
 Service is a challenge that a lot of technology companies struggle with – they have to first harness the power of a new technology, then sell it, so service often comes in third.
 I know we can use service as a key differentiator.”

 Cooper developed a love for computer science and data during his college years, earning a Bachelor of Science degree in the field as well as a master’s degree in Information Science from the University of Michigan.
 His first job, though, was in radiology.

 “I came out of school just as the dot com boom went bust,” he said, “but I ended up finding a job at Michigan State University, in a web development role in the radiology department.
 At the time, they were building their own radiology information system.
 So I took on the challenge of helping them develop and build this web-based radiology information system.
 And since it was a relatively small radiology department, I got exposed to a lot of different things – PACS, imaging devices and working with radiologists and techs and even the administrative staff – all of which helped me develop an understanding of the operational side of how the radiology department functioned.
 It was a great opportunity in hindsight because I got to see how everything came together.”